Baptism: Mode and manner

 Baptism is practiced in several different ways.
 Aspersion is the sprinkling of water on the head, and affusion is the pouring of water over the head.
 Traditionally, a person is sprinkled, poured, or immersed three times for each person of the Holy Trinity, with this ancient Christian practice called trine baptism or triune baptism.
 The Didache specifies:

-Aspersion or sprinkling best describes cleansing aspect of baptism as indicated in Psalm 51:7, "Cleanse me with hyssop, and I will be clean; wash me, and I will be whiter than snow".

-Affusion or pouring best describes anointing, which points to the pouring of the Holy Spirit unto the believing person as indicated in many of the Old Testament types of anointing kings, prophets, and priests with oil.

-Immersion or submersion best describes burial and resurrection of the believer in Christ.

 The word "immersion" is derived from late Latin immersio, a noun derived from the verb immergere (in – "into" + mergere "dip").
-In relation to baptism, some use it to refer to any form of dipping, whether the body is put completely under water or is only partly dipped in water; they thus speak of immersion as being either total or partial.
-Others, of the Anabaptist belief, use "immersion" to mean exclusively plunging someone entirely under the surface of the water.
-The term "immersion" is also used of a form of baptism in which water is poured over someone standing in water, without submersion of the person.
-On these three meanings of the word "immersion", see Immersion baptism.
+In relation to baptism, some use the term to refer to any form of dipping, whether the body is put completely under water or only partially dipped in water.
+They thus speak of immersion as being either total or partial.
+Others, particularly within the Anabaptist traditions, use "immersion" to refer exclusively to plunging someone entirely under the surface of the water.
+The term "immersion" is also used of a form of baptism in which water is poured over someone standing in water, without fully submerging the person.
+For the three different meanings of the word "immersion", see Immersion baptism.

 When "immersion" is used in opposition to "submersion", it indicates the form of baptism in which the candidate stands or kneels in water and water is poured over the upper part of the body.
 Immersion in this sense has been employed in West and East since at least the 2nd century and is the form in which baptism is generally depicted in early Christian art.
 In the West, this method of baptism began to be replaced by affusion baptism from around the 8th century, but it continues in use in Eastern Christianity.

 The word submersion comes from the late Latin (sub- "under, below" + mergere "plunge, dip") and is also sometimes called "complete immersion".
 It is the form of baptism in which the water completely covers the candidate's body.
 Submersion is practiced in the Orthodox and several other Eastern Churches.
 In the Latin Church of the Catholic Church, baptism by submersion is used in the Ambrosian Rite and is one of the methods provided in the Roman Rite of the baptism of infants.
 It is seen as obligatory among some groups that have arisen since the Protestant Reformation, such as Baptists.